 Tips for Making the Most out of Moodle

 The Moodle course management platform is constantly being updated.
 If you have questions, the answer may well be on our Moodle FAQs page.
-Below are some additional tips and resources to assist you.
-We are continually adding to this list.
+Below are a few additional tips and resources to assist you.
 If you have a question that is not answered here, or on Moodle FAQs, please email us at learn@wilmetteinstitute.org.